Elliott State Forest: The Poster Child for What Could Happen to America’s Public Lands

 These days, it seems that everybody wants a piece of America’s public lands all to themselves.
 But the strategists behind the land transfer movement aren’t the only ones creating confusion to keep you from your public lands.

-This fall, we received the following inquiry from a hunter in Oregon.
+We received the following inquiry from a hunter in Oregon.

 Q: What should I do when I find a “no trespassing” sign on public lands?